dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 #### Changed

 - `duplicateForgetTime` can only be set to a maximum of 10 seconds in this version.
-It was not limitd in previous versions.
+It was not limited in previous versions.

 #### Fixed